Toby-Leeder/CSABlog/_posts/2023-08-18-Phaser-Game.md

         }
     }

-    function checkOverlap(spriteA, spriteB) {
+    // function to check for overlapping sprites.
+Used when unable to use the overlap detector built in because the detection needs to be continous or more dynamic function checkOverlap(spriteA, spriteB) {
 	    var boundsA = spriteA.getBounds();
 	    var boundsB = spriteB.getBounds();
 	    return Phaser.Geom.Intersects.RectangleToRectangle(boundsA, boundsB);
 	}

-    function nearPotion(potion, player){
+    // function run when a player is near a potion. if e has been pressed (checked by a boolean) function nearPotion(potion, player){
         if(e){
             console.log(player.scaleY)